trev155/ActIsRight/README.md

 ## TODO
 Main Functions
-- end game - how to determine victory or loss
+- display message at game end (win or lose)
-- revealPhase - show restart button
 - logic refactoring and possible improvements (especially in NumberDisplayBoard, also in InfoPanel)
 - dice rolling - visuals and sound